May 27th, 2020 | hydrotherapy

 An example from the National Association of Registered Canine Hydrotherapists (NARCH) demonstrates this well.
 For a young dog with hip dysplasia, it’s often expected that hydrotherapy treatment will be needed.
 This lasts for 6 months to 1 year until the dog is skeletally mature.
 In contrast, an elderly dog with chronic arthritis may need hydrotherapy twice a week for 8 weeks to see a significant improvement.
 Then, regular hydrotherapy for the rest of his life.

 We specialize in hydrotherapy for dogs and canine rehabilitative services.
 We always aim to deliver a customized health plan that focuses on your dog’s specific health situation and needs.
-After a consultation, one of our experts will develop a personalized plan that outlines treatment options, recommended frequencies and expected outcomes.
+After a consultation, our Certified Canine Rehabilitation Practitioner (CCRP) will develop a personalized plan that outlines treatment options, recommended frequencies for visits and rehab sessions, and expected outcomes.

 Read More: Hydrotherapy: Is It Good for Every Dog?

 Sometimes your four-legged friend needs extra attention to maintain mobility.
-Here at Tampa Bay K-9 Rehabilitation Center, we offer hydrotherapy treatments with an underwater treadmill and swim tank.
-This gives your dog the exercise and physical rehabilitation he needs without the added strain on joints and bones.
+Here at Tampa Bay K-9 Rehabilitation Center, we offer hydrotherapy treatments with an underwater treadmill, swim tank and other physical rehabilitation modalities.
+These give your dog the exercise and physical rehabilitation he needs without the added strain on joints and bones.